How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 • How will they know to do it?

-Beyond CTAs in link form, buttons are easy to see.
-You can change the design and add white space around them.
+Also, write clear and concise button text that conveys the action you want readers to take.
 Some copywriters suggest you use the word “me” or “my” instead of “you” or “your” in your CTAs to enhance their appeal.
+Add a benefit — show what readers will get.

 Examples: